CSCfi/csc-user-guide/docs/apps/krona.md

 ## Usage

-To take in use KronaTools commands, load the biokit module.
+To use KronaTools commands, load the biokit module.

 ```text
 module load biokit